-Bio-Initiatives funding of \$790,000 was provided to the Authority in fiscal year 2016 to support focus areas identified by the Bio-Medical Task Force.
-The program's goal is to drive new companies and start-ups to our region, especially to the Princess Anne Commons Bio-Medical cluster.
-Bio-Initiative cash at June 30, 2016 and 2015 was \$789,755 and \$0, respectively.
+Bio Initiatives funding of \$650,000 and \$790,000 was provided to the Authority in fiscal years 2017 and 2016, respectively, to support focus areas identified by the Bio-Medical Task Force.
+The program's goal is to drive new companies and start-ups to our region, especially to the Princess Anne Commons Biomedical cluster.
+Bio Initiative cash at June 30, 2017 and 2016 was \$1,195,527 and \$789,755, respectively.

-The Social Services Facility reserve accounts at June 30, 2016 and 2015 were \$921,759 and \$935,673, respectively.
+The Social Services Facility reserve accounts at June 30, 2017 and 2016 were \$318,890 and \$921,759, respectively.
 These funds are reserved for capital and structural improvements, maintenance, and repairs to the facility in accordance with the lease agreement (See note 10).

 The EDIP accounts were established in February 1994 through funds that the City appropriated from the Capital Improvement Program EDIP Project for economic development activities.
 This program represents annual funding from the City to the Authority to be used for on-site and off-site infrastructure needs as well as training expenses for businesses meeting certain criteria.
 Businesses having received EDIP awards or projects having received EDIP funding are reimbursed for qualifying expenses out of these accounts.
-EDIP cash and cash equivalents in the Operations Fund at June 30, 2016 and 2015 were \$499,993 and \$520,788 respectively.
+EDIP cash and cash equivalents in the Operations Fund at June 30, 2017 and 2016 were \$310,670 and \$499,993 respectively.
 During fiscal year 2016, City Council approved \$1,000,000 of EDIP funding to be used to partially fund the public obligations as set forth in the Town Center Phase VI Support Agreement.
-In the Special Fund at June 30, 2016, the balance of the Town Center Phase VI funding was \$1,000,000.
+In the Special Fund at June 30, 2017, the balance of the Town Center Phase VI funding was \$1,000,000.

 Beginning in April of 2008, the VBDA began receiving 5% of gross receipts from Virginia Beach National Golf Course (formerly known as TPC Golf Course) to fund capital maintenance and repairs to the facility.
 These payments are received on a monthly basis per the management agreement.
-At June 30, 2016 and 2015, the balance of the Virginia Beach National capital reserve account was \$151,103 and \$95,691, respectively.
+At June 30, 2017 and 2016, the balance of the Virginia Beach National capital reserve account was \$186,898 and \$151,103, respectively.

 In fiscal year 2003, City Council approved a resolution creating a Special Service District (SSD) encompassing the redeveloped blocks in Town Center.
 Property owners within the SSD paid an additional tax as well as the City's real estate tax to fund enhanced services within Town Center.
-The account balance at June 30, 2016 and 2015 was \$196,638 and \$345,193, respectively.
+The account balance with the Authority at June 30, 2017 and 2016 was \$0 and \$196,638, respectively.
 Since the free parking garages are considered an enhanced service in Town Center, a consultant was engaged to determine the amount of funding that should be placed into a reserve for capital maintenance and repairs for the parking garages.
-Per the consultant's findings, the SSD places \$0.20 per square foot for each parking garage into a reserve specifically for capital purposes.
+Per the consultant's findings, the SSD places twenty cents per square foot each month for each parking garage into a reserve specifically for capital purposes.
 These capital reserves are held by the City within a CIP fund to be used for future expenses.

 During fiscal year 2008, City Council approved \$200,000 of CIP funding for the design of the pedestrian bridge across Virginia Beach Boulevard in addition to the \$200,000 in an existing CIP account.
 The Authority was responsible for awarding and administering the contract with the architect throughout the design process.
-The balance of the funding at June 30, 2016 and 2015 was \$120,862 for both years.
+The balance of the funding at June 30, 2017 and 2016 was \$120,862 for both years.